For all onsite Esprit Meraki Retreats guests.

-- Your favourite tea/tisane (teabags, not loose tea) A small variety of teas and coffee is available.
+- Your favourite tea/tisane (teabags, not loose tea) A small variety of teas and coffee are available

 - Journal or notepad and pen

 - Your phone/tablet/laptop/camera

 - Toiletries and regular medications, as well as anything you think you may need ex. anti-histamines(especially if you are allergic to cats/dogs/horses,) painkillers, anti-acids etc.

 - Small tube/bottle with handwash clothes soap, in case you need to wash smalls.
 There is a laundromat in Nogaro, but there are no washing facilities on site.